Lgt2x/PPC-Projet/README.md

 You can edit some simulation parameters by changing the server config json file.

-Check the pylint compliance with `pylint market_simulation`
+Check the pylint compliance with `pylint market_simulation` (in root directory for pylint to find the pylintrc file) Format using black before pushing : `black market_simulation`